LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/studios/word-grid-stretch/README.md

 ##### Module 4

-# Studio: Word Grid Sequel
+# Studio: Word Grid Stretch

 Revenge of the word grid